Kermanshah University of Medical Sciences: Adjunct and Visiting Professors

 The Adjunct and Visiting Professors below collaborate with KUMS:

 Rankings

 According to the latest Academic Ranking of World Universities that released by Shanghai Ranking of Academic Subject 2019, Kermanshah University of Medical Sciences ranks between 201 and 300 among the top universities in the world based on Clinical Medicine.

 Faculties

 Faculty of Medicine

 Faculty of Medicine was founded in 1975.
 Currently, 192 medical students are studying at this faculty, and over 3878 medical students have graduated so far.
-The first specialist residency recruitment was started by admitting residents of Anesthesiology in 1991.
-Nowadays, KUMS is pledged to admit a total number of 141 medical specialties in all medical specialty fields per year.
-The university is well known for its ability to develop clinical skills in medical students through one of the nation's most robust standardized patient programs and partnerships with lading hospital systems.

 Educational Status

 Currently, there are eleven basic sciences department, eight departments in master programs, two departments in PhD programs, and twenty two clinical departments at the faculty of medicine.
-The faculty of medicine has a mission to educate science-based, skilled, and compassionate clinicians prepared to meet the challenges of practicing medicine in the 21st century and conduct cutting-edge biomedical research that enhances people life and advanced the fundamental understanding of medical sciences.

 Departments

 There are over 35 clinical and basic sciences departments and programs in the faculty of medicine, which are summarized in Table 2.

 Faculty of Dentistry

-Faculty of Dentistry as a professional educational institution offers a full range of academic courses, including comprehensive undergraduate and postgraduate programs in collaboration with highly experienced academic staff along with proper facilities and the most advanced teaching methods.

 Background

 Established in 2008, the faculty started admitting students in general dentistry in 2009.
-Also, students in Oral Health have been accepted at KUMS since 2015.
-In terms of infrastructure, the newly established faculty of Dentistry in KUMS campus, with an area over 11500 square meters. is the largest faculty in west part of Iran which will be opened at December 2019.